 Dr Gavin Dabrera, PHE’s avian flu expert explained:

 The main route of transmission is by close contact with poultry or other birds that are infected with avian flu.
 We strongly urge people visiting China to minimise their exposure to live poultry, avoid visiting live bird and animal markets (including ‘wet’ markets) and poultry farms, and maintain good hand and personal hygiene.
-If travellers experience flu like illness within 10 days of returning from China, it is important to mention their recent travel when contacting their GP.
+If travellers experience flu like illness within 10 days of returning from China, it is important to mention their recent travel when contacting their GP or NHS 111.

 PHE has produced clinical guidance for health professionals in England on the assessment and investigation of patients with severe flu-like illness who have recently returned from China.
 While the risk to the UK from avian flu such as A(H7N9) is currently seen as being very low, it still remains important for travellers to take steps to minimise their risks and also report their travel to their GP if they do experience flu-like illness on returning to the UK.